Walking Dead: The Game - Season 2 Review

 The iOS build handles fairly well.
 The drag-to-move controls are responsive, and tapping to interact with hotspots is reliable and intuitive.
 Combat, which was never the strongest arrow in the game's quiver, still comes down to a series of quicktime events.
 Unfortunately, we encountered a couple of glitches such as arrows not appearing when playing on lower-end devices.
 Though these intermittent scuffles do raise the heart rate, they never come close to generating the anxiety you feel when trying to select the perfect response during conversation.

 It's difficult to pass judgement on the new series based on a single chapter, especially as that chapter feels particularly short.
 However, the emotional conflict which resonated with gamers first time around is definitely back in season two.
 It's certainly a promising start, and a journey we look forward to continuing.

 Description**NOTE: Compatible with iPhone 4S and up, and iPad 2 and up - also requires iOS 6 and up**

-The sequel to 2012's Game of the Year continues the story of Clementine, a young girl orphaned by the undead apocalypse.
+The sequel to Game of the Year award-winning series continues the story of Clementine, a young girl orphaned by the undead apocalypse.
 Left to fend for herself, she has been forced to learn how to survive in an unforgiving world.
 But what can an ordinary child do to stay alive when the living can be just as bad – and sometimes worse – than the dead?

 Experience what it’s like to play as Clementine, meet new survivors, explore new locations and make gruesome decisions in this five-part game series of choice and consequence.